karthik/webnativesci/README.md

-# OKFN session on tools for web native science
+# Okfestival session: Tools & skills for web native science
 ---

 You can download all of this material by clicking download zip on the right side menu of this page.